 New to the Whistler Bike Park?

-Any beginners planning to visit the Whistler Bike Park for the first time are strongly encouraged to take a lesson and take it from us, you’re going to want the proper equipment.
+Any beginners planning to visit the Whistler Bike Park for the first time are strongly encouraged to take a lesson and take it from us; you’re going to want the proper equipment.
 Check out Whistler Blackcomb Bike Park 101: A First-Timer’s Guide for a full rundown of what you need and what to expect.

 Whistler Blackcomb has put up progression signage in the park to allow riders to safely figure out which trails to try next as they improve their skills.
 The team at the Orientation Centre (located at the top of the Fitzsimmons chairlift) can also help riders navigate the area and get riding tips.

-Crankworx Mountain Bike Festival
+Crankworx Whistler Mountain Bike Festival

 6 Not-to-Miss Summer Experiences on Whistler Blackcomb